AnthonyGallante/SudokuSolverSpreadsheet/README.md

 ## Overview

-This Excel workbook can solve most Sudoku puzzles using only Excel formulas.
+This Excel workbook can solve easy Sudoku puzzles using only Excel formulas.
 It applies logical constraints to progressively eliminate impossible values until only one possibility remains for each cell.

 ## Features